Palmas, Tocantins: Climate

 Most of Tocantins, including where Palmas is located, (except the extreme west and northern regions) is situated within a vast Brazilian area known as the cerrado.
 The cerrado region's typical climate is hot, semi-humid, with pronounced seasonality marked by a dry winter season from May through September.
 The annual rainfall is around 800 to 1600 mm.
 The soils are generally very old, deep, and naturally nutrient-poor.

 Palmas is one of the hottest capital cities in Brazil.
 During the May to September dry season, Palmas can be oppressively hot as temperatures climb into the high 30s (°C).
 During the October to April rainy season, it is not as hot.
 The heavy rains and cloud cover keep it much cooler.
 Palmas receives generous rainfall of about 1,300 mm.
 It is situated in a 'bow' valley of Rio Tocantins and surrounded by mountains from three sides; with its low elevation, 195 metres above sea level, these factors increase the humidity and discomfort of hot days.

+Due to the city's location at 10S, it technically celebrates Christmas and New Year in summer.
+However summer (December to February) is the rainiest and coldest season in the year.
+The heavy summer rain can cool down the maximum temperature in summer a lot.
+In contrast with the rainy and cloudy summer, winter (June to August) has almost no rain and most of winter days are sunny.
+Spring (September to November) and autumn (March to May) are the transitions between dry and wet periods.
+Spring is the hottest season, with September daily average temperatures soar up over 30 degrees Celsius.